Fear and Overthinking: How to Reclaim Your Calm

 How to Face Fear and Take Back Control

-These questions challenge fear’s grip and pull you out of autopilot.
+These questions challenge fear’s grip, seperates the pieces and pull you out of autopilot.

 Practical Tools to Dissolve Fear

-Our brains are wired to protect us, but often, they mistake possible danger for real danger.
-According to cognitive psychology (Beck, 1976; Leahy, 2003), many fears stem from cognitive distortions — mental errors that twist reality and amplify anxiety.
+Our brains are wired to protect us, but often, it mistake possible danger for real danger.
+According to cognitive psychology (Beck, 1976; Leahy, 2003), many fears stem from cognitive distortions; mental errors that twist reality and amplify anxiety.

 By questioning your fearful thoughts, you interrupt this pattern and train your brain to see clearer, calmer truths.
 The practice of mindfulness and self-inquiry rewires the brain’s response, reducing fear’s power over time (Kabat-Zinn, 1990; Siegel, 2010).